DINING

 Historic Iki Shochu, the birthplace of barley shochu

 Iki is the birthplace of barley shochu, and seven breweries are still in existence.
+We have a selection of shochu from each of these breweries to match the cuisine.

 Iki is the birthplace of barley shochu.